 | Internal summaries | Completeness, accuracy, brevity | Low | Spot-check sampling |

-The shift in 2026 is toward adaptive rubrics — evaluation criteria that adjust based on the task type while maintaining consistent scoring methodology.
-Google's Vertex AI platform has formalized this with rubric-based evaluators that score LLM outputs against hierarchical criteria[2].
-The pattern works at any scale.
+The shift in 2026 is toward adaptive rubrics — evaluation criteria that adjust per task type while keeping scoring methodology consistent.
+Google's Vertex AI platform formalized this with rubric-based evaluators scoring LLM outputs against hierarchical criteria[2].
+The pattern works at any scale because it forces the rubric author to separate what is binary from what is judged.

-A practical evaluation rubric has three layers.
-The threshold layer defines hard pass/fail criteria — things like factual accuracy, schema compliance, and security constraints.
-The quality layer scores subjective dimensions on a 1-5 scale — coherence, tone, completeness, actionability.
-The excellence layer identifies outputs that exceed expectations and should be captured as examples for future calibration.
+A working evaluation rubric has three layers.
+The threshold layer is hard pass/fail — factual accuracy, schema compliance, security constraints.
+Cheap to run, cheap to enforce, no debate.
+The quality layer scores subjective dimensions on a 1-5 scale — coherence, tone, completeness, actionability — calibrated against scored examples so two reviewers land within a point of each other.
+The excellence layer identifies outputs that exceed expectations and pulls them into the calibration library so the rubric stays anchored as models improve.

-Define the threshold layer with binary pass/fail criteria
+Define the threshold layer — binary pass/fail, no judgment

-yaml# quality-rubric.yaml — Code Generation threshold: - name: compiles_without_errors check: automated fail_action: reject - name: no_known_vulnerabilities check: automated (SAST scan) fail_action: reject - name: no_hardcoded_secrets check: automated (secret scanner) fail_action: reject - name: test_coverage_above_80 check: automated fail_action: reject - 2
+yaml# quality-rubric.yaml — code generation, threshold layer # These checks are cheap and non-negotiable.
+No model in the loop. threshold: - name: compiles_without_errors check: automated fail_action: reject - name: no_known_vulnerabilities check: automated (SAST scan) fail_action: reject - name: no_hardcoded_secrets check: automated (secret scanner) fail_action: reject - name: test_coverage_above_80 check: automated fail_action: reject - [02]

-Define the excellence layer to capture best-in-class outputs
+Define the excellence layer — capture exemplars or the rubric drifts

-Traditional CI/CD quality gates — linting, testing, security scanning — are well-understood.
-AI output quality gates are newer, but the principle is identical: define a bar, automate the check, block the release if it fails[6].
+Linting, testing, security scanning — the discipline is well understood.
+AI output gates are newer, but the principle does not change: define the bar, automate the check, block the release when it fails[6].
+If the gate cannot block, it is not a gate.

-By 2026, 40% of large enterprises have AI assistants embedded directly in their CI/CD pipelines for test selection, log analysis, and rollback decisions[5].
-The next logical step is adding quality gates specifically for AI-generated artifacts — whether that is code, content, configurations, or data transformations.
+By 2026, roughly 40% of large enterprises run AI assistants embedded in CI/CD pipelines for test selection, log analysis, and rollback decisions[5].
+The next move is gating the AI-generated artifacts those pipelines produce — code, content, configurations, data transformations.

-A practical AI quality gate pipeline has four stages: schema validation (does the output conform to the expected structure?), deterministic checks (factual accuracy, format compliance, length constraints), LLM-as-judge scoring (coherence, tone, completeness scored against rubrics), and human review routing (edge cases flagged for manual inspection).
+A practical AI quality gate has four stages.
+Schema validation — does the output conform to the expected structure?
+Deterministic checks — factual accuracy, format compliance, length constraints.
+LLM-as-judge scoring — coherence, tone, completeness scored against the rubric.
+Human review routing — borderline outputs flagged for manual inspection rather than auto-approved or auto-rejected.
+Each stage absorbs what the previous stage let through.
+Skip a stage and the failure mode it catches arrives in production unannounced.

 ai-quality-gate.yml# .github/workflows/ai-quality-gate.yml